Master of Divinity (3 years program – 128 units)

 This program is designed to equip dedicated Christians for various ministries in the church setting, including the ordained ministries of instruction and leadership in the church.
 This program emphasizes developing the capacity to study and communicate the Christian scriptures and the theological traditions and the capacity to model and facilitate Christian spiritual formation and communal practices.

-- Demonstrate a comprehensive knowledge of the Bible and exegetical and theological skills.
+- Students can compile advanced knowledge from the Bible to exegetical and theological skills.

-- Demonstrate knowledge of biblical and historical foundations of Christian theology and practice.
+- Students can evaluate knowledge of the biblical and historical foundations of Christian theology and practice.

-- Systematically integrate historical theology into a larger biblical framework.
+- Students can systematically integrate historical theology into a larger biblical framework.

-- Demonstrate knowledge of the nature and mission of the of the church, and be able to articulate a biblical-based philosophy of ministry.
+- Students can apply knowledge of the Church’s nature and mission and are able to organize a philosophy of ministry based on the Scripture.

 Anyone possessing a bachelor’s degree or its equivalent meets the basic academic requirement for admission to the program.
 See the section on admissions criteria, earlier in this catalog, for additional requirements.